CLSherrod/clsherrod.github.io/_drafts/review/2012-02-14-internet-marketers-hated-part-2.md

 There are bad people in every single business niche.
 In the Internet Marketing I think it is about equal to other businesses.

 One person commented that IMers use bait and switch a lot.
 I've never seen that.
-But, I believe he was confused what bait and switch is.&nbsp;When you buy something and you are offered something that the marketer thinks you would also like is called an <strong>upsell</strong>.
+But, I believe he was confused what bait and switch is.&nbsp;When you buy something and you are offered something that the marketer thinks you would also like is called an **upsell**.
 People that buy a certain product typically would want another product.
 That's a sign of a good marketer.
 Bait and switch is fraud, where a product/service is advertised at a low price and then the customer finds out it isn't available and "switched" to a costlier item.
 Very different.

 Bad marketers go out of business.